-When I posted last week’s Easy Pressure Cooker Pork Chops in Mushroom Gravy, I got a number of questions about making boneless pork chops in the pressure cooker.
+When I posted my Easy Pressure Cooker Pork Chops in Mushroom Gravy, I got a number of questions about making boneless pork chops in the pressure cooker.
 So this week, I thought I’d share a boneless pork chops recipe so you could compare.

 Terry, a long-time Pressure Cooking Today reader, sent me this recipe.
-It’s been a go-to meal at our house when I needed something quick and easy, made out of ingredients I already had on hand.
-I didn’t realize it had never appeared on the blog!
-So today, let me introduce you to these quick and easy Shortcut Pressure Cooker (Instant Pot) Boneless Pork Chops.
+It’s been a go-to meal at our house when I needed something quick and easy because it calls for ingredients I almost always have on hand.

-Tips for Making Pork Chops in a Pressure Cooker (Instant Pot)
+Tips for Making Pressure Cooker Boneless Pork Chops in an Instant Pot

 Pork chops can be a little tricky to prepare in the pressure cooker.
 This is mostly due to the different thicknesses and cuts of “pork chops” out there.